aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/extensions/media.md

 ## Images

 It is possible to include images with more flexibility than standard markdown.
-For example, \ref{memory_logger} was produced using the markdown listed in \ref{image-example}.
+For example, [memory_logger] was produced using the markdown listed in [image-example].

 The markdown keyword for MOOSE images is `!media` followed by the filename as shown below.
 This command, like most of the other special MOOSE markdown commands except arbitrary html attributes that are then applied to the "style" attribute.

-!listing id=image-example caption=Markdown used in this document to produce \ref{memory_logger}.
+!listing id=image-example caption=Markdown used in this document to produce [memory_logger].
 ```markdown
 !media media/memory_logger-plot_multi.png width=30% padding-left=20px float=right caption=The [memory_logger](/memory_logger.md) is a utility that allows the user to track the memory use of a simulation.
 ```